 The Denver Omelet Scramble is a spin-off of the traditional Denver Omelet.
-Completely customizable, depending on your family’s desires.
+It’s completely customizable, depending on your family’s tastes.

 This post may contain affiliate links.
 As an amazon associate, I earn from qualifying purchases.
 See my full Disclosure Policy for details.